Guide to applying for housing assistance

 Primary documents

-• Driver licence with photo
+• Driver licence with photo (physical card or digital version)

-• Queensland weapons licence with photo
+• Queensland weapons licence

-• Naturalisation or citizenship certificate
+• Citizenship or Naturalisation certificate

 • Passport